FORUM

-Some argumentative questions can be quickly and privately solved (“who is going to take out the trash?”); others cannot be solved so easily and are brought before specialist, established social institutions.
-An argumentative forum is a more or less institutionalized physical social space dedicated to the treatment of argued issues.
-Such a space may or may not have a decision-making capacity.
-Interventions are ruled by the norms and customs that characterize the forum, in the first place the specific codification of the turns at speech as defined by the rights to the floor, S. Rules.
-Such rules give meaning and consistency to the expression “local rationality”.
+Some disputes, such as “Who’s going to take out the trash?” can be resolved quickly and privately.
+Others cannot be resolved so easily and are brought before established, specialized, social institutions.
+An argumentative forum is a more or less institutionalized physical public or private space dedicated to addressing argumentative issues.
+These spaces may or may not have the capacity to make decisions.
+Interventions there are governed by the norms and customs that characterize the forum, first and foremost, the specific codification of the turns of speech as defined by the rights to speak.
+These rules give meaning and consistency to the notion of “local rationality.”

-The concept of a forum, with its institutional accompaniment and its concrete regulations, must be taken into account for the analysis of the social exercise of argument.
-This approach enables us to go beyond an idealized view of argumentation as an exercise subject only to the law of dialectical reason, regulating verbal exchanges between two artificially de-socialized actors, S. Roles.
+The concept of a forum, along with its institutional accompaniment and its concrete rules, must be considered when analyzing of social argumentation.
+This approach allows us to move beyond an idealized view of argumentation as an exercise subject only to the law of dialectical reason, which law would suffice to regulate verbal exchanges between artificially de-socialized actors, see roles.

-The crucial question of the burden of proof relates not only to the state of opinion (doxa) at the time of the discussion, but also to the forum where the discussion takes place, S. Burden of proof.
+The crucial question of the burden of proof relates not only to the prevailing opinion (doxa) at the time of the discussion, but also to the forum in which the discussion takes place.

-The following passage is taken from a 2002 speech given by Alfredo Cristiani, President of El Salvador from 1989 to 1994.
-In 1992, under his presidency, the Chapultepec Peace Agreements were signed, ending a twelve-year civil war between the extreme right and Marxist guerrillas.
-His 2002 speech was delivered on the occasion of the tenth anniversary of these agreements[1].
+The following passage is taken from a 2002 speech given by Alfredo Cristiani, who was President of El Salvador from 1989 to 1994.
+In 1992, during his presidency, the Chapultepec Peace Accords were signed, ending a twelve-year civil war between the extreme right and Marxist guerrillas.
+His 2002 speech was delivered on the occasion of the tenth anniversary of these accords[1].

-We cannot understand the importance of what happened in El Salvador if we limit ourselves to the recent past.
-The crisis that swept the Salvadorian nation over the last decade did not come out of nothing, nor has it been the fruit of isolated wills.
-This crisis, so painful and tragic, has ancient and profound social, political, economic and cultural roots.
-In the past, one of the pernicious flaws in our national form of life was the lack or insufficiency of the spaces and mechanisms [de los espacios y mecanismos] necessary to allow the free play of ideas, the natural development of the various political projects which stem from freedom of thought and to act; in short, the lack of a real democratic living environment.
+Welac cannot understand the significance of what has happened in El Salvador if we confine ourselves to the recent past.
+The crisis that has engulfed the Salvadoran nation in the last decade did not come out of nowhere, nor was it the result of isolated wills.
+This painful and tragic crisis, has ancient and profound social, political, economic and cultural roots.
+One fatal flaws in our national way of life in the past was the absence or inadequacy of spaces and mechanisms [de los espacios y mecanismos] necessary for the free exchange of ideas and the organic development of the various political projects stemming from freedom of thought and action.
+In short, there was a lack of a truly democratic living environment.

-According to Plato, sophistic discourse reigns over public forums and institutional places, in particular, over the court and the assembly, dominated by professional sophists.
-That is why Socratic dialectic interaction, oriented solely by the search for truth, takes place in a very special, de-socialized argumentative place, in the natural setting of a locus amœnus: a hot day, a stream, a tree, a light breeze and grass to lie down on:
+According to Plato, sophistry dominates public forums and institutions, especially courts and the assemblies, which are controlled by professional sophists.
+For this reason, Socratic dialectical interaction, which is solely aimed at searching for truth, takes place in a special, desocialized, argumentative setting: a pleasant place in nature, such as a hot day, by a stream, under a tree with a light breeze and grass to lie down on:

-Phaedrus: — How lucky, then, that I am barefoot today—you, of course, are always so.
-The easiest thing to do is to walk right in the stream; this way, we’ll also get our feet wet, which is very pleasant, especially at this hour and season.
+Phaedrus: — How lucky, then, that I am barefoot today-you, of course always are.
+The easiest thing to do is to walk right in the stream.
+This way, we’ll also get our feet wet, which is very pleasant, especially at this hour and season.

 Socrates: — Lead the way, then, and find us a place to sit.